realm/awesome-realm/README.md

 - [Inventory](https://github.com/realm/realm-sync-demos/tree/main/Inventory-app) - Showcases the Inventory & Delivery operations of a mid/large store chain.
 - [Kotlin Sample Apps](https://github.com/realm/realm-kotlin-samples) - a set of projects to help you learn about using Realm-Kotlin SDK Each sample demonstrates different use cases.
 - [Fantasy Premier League](https://github.com/joreilly/FantasyPremierLeague) - Kotlin Multiplatform sample using Jetpack Compose, SwiftUI and Realm for local persistence.

+### <a name="java-libs"></a>Java/Kotlin Libraries and Components
+- [realm-android-adapters](https://github.com/realm/realm-android-adapters) - Adapters for combining Realm Java with Android UI components and framework classes
+- [realmfieldnameshelper](https://github.com/cmelchior/realmfieldnameshelper) - Extension library used to create more type-safe queries.

+### <a name="java-tools"></a>Java/Kotlin Tools
+- [Stetho-Realm](https://github.com/uPhyca/stetho-realm) - Displays Realm database content in Stetho instead of SQLite database content.

 ## <a name="javascript"> Javascript
 - [Realm-js](https://github.com/realm/realm-js) - Realm JavaScript SDK for Node, React Native and Electron